benspak/injest.io/SETUP.md

 Open `http://localhost:3000` to see the dashboard.
 The onboarding flow uses passwordless magic links via Resend.

-## 5. Seed a Plus-Tier Developer Account (Optional but Recommended)
+## 5. Seed a Pro-Tier Developer Account (Optional but Recommended)

-API key generation, the `/developers` portal, and `/api/external` routes require a Plus (or higher) subscription tier.
+API key generation, the `/developers` portal, and `/api/external` routes require a Pro (or higher) subscription tier.

 1. Sign up through the frontend and complete the magic-link login.
 2. In the backend terminal, run: